This recipe for Yoda Pistachio Sugar Cookies contains affiliate/referral links. As an Amazon Associate, I earn from qualifying purchases.

-Not that I didn’t watch Disney movies, full of princesses, but my favorite movies as a kid were all those (now) cult classics from the 80’s.
+Some of my favorite movies as a kid were all those (now) cult classics from the 80’s.
 The Goonies, Back to the Future, Indian Jones, ET, Ghostbusters and yes the epic Star Wars trilogy.

 Yes, I must

-confess shout from the roof tops, that am a TOTAL Star Wars nerd!
+confess shout from the roof tops, that am a TOTAL Star Wars fanatic!

-Of course, when I was in high school that was something I would never own, but now, now I will totally show my Star Wars love and talk to anyone and everyone who will listen.
-In fact, I have a few Star Wars t-shirts that are the BEST conversation starters; perfect for my sometimes shy personality.
+I will totally show my Star Wars love loud and proud and talk to anyone and everyone who will listen.
+In fact, I have a few Star Wars t-shirts that are the BEST conversation starters.

 Whether you are a Star Wars fan or not, you may or may not know tomorrow, May the Fourth, is Star Wars Day (a play on the epic Star Wars tag line “may the force be with you”).
 Despite being a Star Wars fan, I never had my act together to do anything special for this unique “holiday”.
 However, I didn’t want this year to pass un-celebrated.